 Origins of the "Critical Zone" course

 When I returned to Penn State in 2003, I immediately began to interact with the director of EESI, Sue Brantley.
 Sue and I quickly realized that we had common interests in the rates of soil formation (Sue) and ancient soil processes (me), so I began to work with her on a national-scale initiative, at the time organized as the Weathering Systems Science Consortium.
 This initiative evolved through a series of National Science Foundation (NSF)-sponsored workshops and meetings into what became the Critical Zone Exploration Network (CZEN).
-Since that time, the NSF has funded a network of Critical Zone Observatories (CZO), of which Sue is the principal investigator on one (Shale Hills) and a CZO National Office that I have coordinated for nearly a decade.
+Since that time, the NSF has funded a network of Critical Zone Observatories (CZO), of which Sue is the principal investigator on one (Shale Hills), and a CZO National Office that I have coordinated and directed for a decade.
 This Critical Zone course that you are enrolled in evolved from these efforts and you will read reports and scientific manuscripts that were developed through these initiatives.